wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PowerShell command lists 75 user roles:<br />
    <tt>Get-AzureRMRoleDefinition</tt>

-   * Application Administrators can create and manage all aspects of enterprise applications, application registrations, and application proxy settings.
+   * Application Administrators can create and manage all aspects of <a href="#EntApps">enterprise applications</a>, application registrations, and application proxy settings.

    * Application Developers can create application registrations when the “Users can register applications” setting is set to No.